jedevc/fyp-report/report.md

 In the final stage, having translated all statements and expressions in each block correctly, we can now translate the final remaining blocks into functions.
-Since all calls have now been removed and replaced with new statements, and all variable references have been fixed, all that's left to do is to construct the functions themselves.
+Since all calls have now been removed and replaced with new statements and all variable references have been fixed, all that's left to do is to construct the functions themselves.

 For each block, we can use the already-computed function signatures from